Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Under the Hood

-According to a recent study, the use of short-lived credentials can reduce the risk of credential theft by up to 70%.
+According to a recent study, the use of short-lived credentials can reduce the risk of credential theft by up to 70% (Why we need short-lived credentials and how to adopt them).

 Real-World Application